Are you looking for the right concussion clinic in Calgary, Alberta but aren’t sure which one is best suited to help you and your unique symptoms?

-If you take someone who is a year post-concussive and they go see a concussion specialist in Calgary, they might be told, “We gotta treat the concussion.”
+If you take someone who is a year post-concussive and they go see a concussion practitioner in Calgary, they might be told, “We gotta treat the concussion.”

 So they have a hard time putting two and two together after a head injury because they are only looking at the concussion and aren’t asking, “did you have any of these problems before your concussion?”

 Symptoms like gut problems after a head injury won’t link together with this approach.
 And if they do, you will probably just get prescribed medication to mask the true problem.